Roadie Seller

 Solutions

-We designed a website that allows small vendors to easily manage inventory, ship purchased orders, and receive feedback from customers regardless of the amount of time that they can put into their business and their knowledge of using e-commerce platforms.
+Design a B2B2C platform for small vendors to easily manage inventory, ship purchased orders, and receive feedback from customers

 02. Research